 Driving is a big responsibility.
 You should drive safely at all times.
-Drivers can lose driving privileges for several reasons, include the ones listed below.
+Drivers can lose driving privileges for several reasons, including the ones listed below.

-Violating intermediate license restrictions

-Being a minor in possession of alcohol, drugs, or firearms

-Having an accumulation of moving violations

-Driving with a suspended or revoked license

-Running from law enforcement

-Driving under the influence

-Racing or driving recklessly

-Putting a construction or emergency worker in danger

-Accumulating unresolved traffic citations

-Committing vehicular assault, vehicular homicide, or hit and run

-Committing a felony involving a motor vehicle

-Driving without insurance

-Failing a competency evaluation
+- Violating intermediate license restrictions - Being a minor in possession of alcohol, drugs, or firearms - Having an accumulation of moving violations - Driving with a suspended or revoked license - Running from law enforcement - Driving under the influence - Racing or driving recklessly - Putting a construction or emergency worker in danger - Accumulating unresolved traffic citations - Committing vehicular assault, vehicular homicide, or hit and run - Committing a felony involving a motor vehicle - Driving without insurance - · Failing a competency evaluation

-For more information, visit our license suspensions page on dol.wa.gov.
+For more information, search license suspensions at dol.wa.gov.